IndirasM/ts-hmmer/README.md

 Arguments are accepted in order:
-  -Mode - enter the number of the mode that you'd like the application to run in -Input file - input file which should be handled.
+  -Mode - enter the number of the mode that you'd like the application to run in -Input file(s) - input file which should be handled.
 Some modes accept multiple files if required.